aranym/aranym/src/Unix/darwin/README_ethernet.txt

                may be en0 for a wired RJ45 and en1 for a WLAN connection NAMESERVER	 : Point this to your normal name server

-Copy the file into the directory ~/Library/Application Support/Aranym, if the Aranym directory is not existent simply create a new one.
+Copy the file into the directory where your "config" file is located.

 3. Configuring MacAranym
 ------------------------